-- In this part, the focus is on grammar and vocabulary. - Part 4 consists of six key word transformations.
+Part 4 consists of six key word transformations, plus one example.
 Each question contains three parts: a lead-in sentence, a key word and a second response sentence of which only the beginning and end are given.
 Candidates have to fill the gap in the second sentence so that it is similar in meaning to the lead-in sentence.
 The key word must be used.
 Candidates are required to manipulate structures and lexical phrases in their answer, e.g. a verb in the given sentence might need to be changed to a noun.
 They can use between three and eight words including the given key word.
-The key word must not be changed in any way and candidates must type their answers in the gap, or write their answers on the answer sheet.
+The key word must not be changed in any way and candidates must write their answers on the answer sheet.